StreetScout

 Where is Upper Burringbar?

-Upper Burringbar is a suburb of New South Wales, Australia.
+Upper Burringbar is a suburb of New South Wales, Australia, in the Tweed local government area.

 What is the population of Upper Burringbar?